westchesterbahai/westchesterbahai.github.io/_devotionals/larchmont.md

 color: BF360C
 ---
 Larchomond community devotional gathering, hosted by the O'Toole family.
 Currently online.
-Conact westchesteratc@gmail.com for login information on how to join us.
+Contact <atc@westchesterbahais.org> for login information on how to join us.